Marie Louise Stig Sørensen: Career

 Her monograph Gender Archaeology is a key publication.

 Honours and awards

 Sørensen was elected as a Fellow of the Society of Antiquaries of London (FSA) on 10 October 2010.
 In 2022, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

 Sørensen was awarded the 16th European Archaeology Heritage Prize in 2014, in recognition of her exceptional contributions to heritage preservation.
-She gave the Felix Neubergh lecture at the Gothenburg University, Sweden, and received the Rigmor and Carl Holst-Knudsens Science Prize from Aarhus University in 2014.
-In 2019 she was elected as a member of the Det Kongelige Norske Videnskabers Selskab (The Royal Norwegian Society of Sciences and Letters).
+She gave the Felix Neubergh lecture at the University of Gothenburg, Sweden, and received the Rigmor and Carl Holst-Knudsens Science Prize from Aarhus University in 2014.
+In 2019 she was elected as a member of the Royal Norwegian Society of Sciences and Letters.